I DO NOT HAVE AN EDITOR–There will be errors

-Taking the leftover stardust from Amity’s form, Lyceria shaped and crafted from her imagination until she created the First Race.
-Beautiful in form, tall, handsome, dumb, Lyceria cheered in glee as she marveled at her first creation.
+Taking the leftover stardust from Amity’s form, Lyceria shaped and crafted her imagination until she created the First Race.
+Beautiful in form, tall, attractive, dumb, Lyceria cheered in glee as she marveled at her first creation.

-“Kota,” Lyceria told the creation she made, “I will call you Kota.”
+“Kota,” Lyceria told her creation, “I will call you Kota.”
 Kota looked like Lyceria yet lacked her sheer, otherworldly brilliance.
-Kota stared at Lyceria confusingly and said, “What am I?”
+Kota stared at Lyceria confusingly and asked, “What am I?”